anon-blue/anon.blue/README.txt

 rediiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii
 iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii
 iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii
-iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiighfgfddddgjhtdreteffghhhrkhajhshj
+iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiighfgfddddgjhtdreteffghhhrkhajhshjd
-dhjhsnjdhsh    djshjhgpsid98uiu9u9ufshcjhjhGHKJGJDGVJB JHJHFJHDFHJDHB F DFdfbA K H G adg afhdghjhjhjghdsfjiguoughuhghipe;lkKPOPOHK55555FEJFHLAHJfh jhjerjhjwjk n jefjhejfhjahgkjJDes fleurs acharnéessur kes lesdentsrapides de nos instantsparta gésjedisnimportequoinimporteou de facon a ne remplirque le bleu statiquedes écra nsachromatiquesquinousvbalncentdeslanguesmurettes jeretourneversdessyntagmeshabi téssémantiquementiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii iiiiiiiiiiiiiichucauwuochuhuchuwu
+hjhsnjdhsh    djshjhgpsid98uiu9u9ufshcjhjhGHKJGJDGVJB JHJHFJHDFHJDHB F DFdfbA K H G adg afhdghjhjhjghdsfjiguoughuhghipe;lkKPOPOHK55555FEJFHLAHJfh jhjerjhjwjk nj efjhejfhjahgkjJDes fleurs acharnéessur kes lesdentsrapides de nos instantspartag ésjedisnimportequoinimporteou de facon a ne remplirque le bleu statiquedes écran sachromatiquesquinousvbalncentdeslanguesmurettes jeretourneversdessyntagmeshabit éssémantiquementiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii iiiiiiiiiiiiichucauwuochuhuchuwu

                i now know you, and as we are use to, you are always

-                                                      you will diezzzzzzzzzzzzzz
+                                                     you will diezzzzzzzzzzzzzzz
-zzzzzzzzzzzzzzzzzzzzzzzzzzzz     zombies will kll you,ha hea
+zzzzzzzzzzzzzzzzzzzzzzzzzzz     zombies will kll you,ha hea